Piecewise deterministic sampling with splitting schemes: Numerical experiments

+\acks{ The authors thank the three anonymous referees for their valuable comments, which helped substantially improve this article.
 AB acknowledges funding from the Dutch Research Council (NWO) as part of the research programme `Zigzagging through computational barriers' with project number 016.Vidi.189.043.
+AB also acknowledges funding by the European Union (ERC-2022-SyG, 101071601).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
 PD acknowledges funding from the Engineering and Physical Sciences Research Council (EPSRC) grant EP/V006177/1.
-PM acknowledges funding from the French ANR grant SWIDIMS (ANR-20-CE40-0022) and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 810367), project EMC2.
+PM acknowledges funding from the French ANR grant SWIDIMS (ANR-20-CE40-0022) and from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No 810367), project EMC2.}